Crypto Tax Return Guide | SARS Deadlines & Compliance 2025

 Should You Include Crypto Gains in Your Tax Return?

-For natural persons, your return must be filed on or before 21 October 2024, unless you are a provisional taxpayer.
-If the return relates to a provisional taxpayer, it must be submitted on or before 20 January 2025.
-South Africans working abroad are legally required to submit annual tax returns, though they can claim an exemption on foreign earnings.
+For natural persons, returns must be filed by 20 October 2025, unless you are a provisional taxpayer, in which case the deadline is 19 January 2026.
+South Africans working abroad are legally required to submit annual tax returns, though foreign earnings may be exempt under section 10(1)(o)(ii).

 CATEGORIES